 A fractal is an object that displays self-similarity at various scales.
-In other words, if we zoom in any portion of a fractal object, we will notice the smaller section is actually a scaled-down version of the big one.
-Another very important aspect of a fractal is that it has a fractional dimension.
-Fractals are produced by iteration (the repetition of the same process).
+In other words, if we zoom in on any portion of a fractal object, we will notice the smaller section is actually a scaled-down version of the bigger one (to some extend).
+Another very important characteristic of a fractal is that it has fractional dimension.
+Fractals are generated by iteration —the repetition of a process, where the outcome of a step becomes the input for the next.

 Learn more about fractals